Decree 770: Romanian revolution

-In their book Freakonomics, authors Steven Levitt and Stephen J. Dubner discuss the Legalized abortion and crime effect: the argument that children who are born after their mothers are refused an abortion are much more likely to commit crimes or refuse to recognize authority when they reach adulthood.
+In their book Freakonomics, authors Steven Levitt and Stephen J. Dubner discuss the legalised abortion and crime effect: the argument that children who are born after their mothers are refused an abortion are much more likely to commit crimes or refuse to recognize authority when they reach adulthood.
 They further argue that the Decreței are exactly the same people who spearheaded the Romanian revolution where Ceaușescu's regime was violently overthrown in 1989.

-In that year, the oldest decreței would have been 22 years old, in the general age range of most revolutionaries.
-Levitt and Dubner note that Romania was the only east-European communist country with strict anti-abortion and anti-contraception laws at the time, and also the only country whose ruler was violently overthrown and killed at the end of the Cold War.
+In 1989, the oldest decreței would have been 22 years old, in the general age range of most revolutionaries.
+Levitt and Dubner note that Romania was the only east-European communist country with strict anti-abortion and anti-contraception laws at the time, and the only country whose ruler was violently overthrown and killed at the end of the Cold War.
 Most other such countries experienced a tumultuous, but peaceful, transition.
 There were however other aspects of totalitarian rule that would promote violent reaction instead of peaceful transition, including a lack of associational life and legal gatherings, a more extensive system of informants and special police than any state other than East Germany, and a cult of personality built up around the leader.

 The actual violence of the revolution can be attributed to divisions among the ruling and military/secret police and the vacuum of power that resulted.
 Revolutions are often observed to come in waves, and it is believed by some authors that Romania would have experienced violent revolution no matter its demographic situation.

 Abortion after 1990

 Although in the early 1990s, shortly after abortion was legalized, the abortion rate was very high, it decreased strongly as more couples started using contraception, and the economy also started to improve after the instability of the transition.
-The table below shows data from the National Institute of Statistics for years between 1990 and 2010 and from Eurostat for data between 2011 and 2018.
+The chart presented shows data from the National Institute of Statistics for years between 1990 and 2010 and from Eurostat for data between 2011 and 2018.